whily/notes/xps-ubuntu.md

 Uninstall trial version of McAfee.
 Make sure UAC, Windows Defender, and Windows Firewall is turned on.

-As Linux assumes hardware clock is UTC, it is also necessary to change Windows to do so, by add the following into Registry.
+As Linux assumes hardware clock is UTC, it is also necessary to change Windows to do so, by adding the following into Registry.

     Windows Registry Editor Version 5.00